Explore Minnesota More

 Listener Questions: Your Guide to Winter Adventure in Minnesota

-Send a text Winter in Minnesota isn’t something to survive—it’s something to explore.
+Send us Fan Mail Winter in Minnesota isn’t something to survive—it’s something to explore.
 In this first-ever Listener Questions episode of Explore Minnesota More, host Randolph Briley, Deputy Director at Explore Minnesota, answers questions from listeners across the state who are curious about trying new winter activities for the first time.
 From ice climbing and ice fishing to Nordic skiing, cold plunging, fat tire biking, and winter camping, this episode breaks down the basics—what gear you need, how to stay safe, and why Minnesota is one of the best places in the country to embrace winter recreation.
 Whether you’re brand new to winter outdoor adventures or just looking for a little confidence boost, this episode is designed to make winter feel more approachable, more fun, and a lot less intimidating. ❄️ Topics Covered Ice Climbing: Where beginners can start, how safe it is, and why technique matters more than strengthIce Fishing: Minimum gear, ice safety basics, and why it’s about more than catching fishNordic (Cross-Country) Skiing: Classic vs. skate skiing, beginner-friendly trails, and rental optionsCold Plunge: Why people do it, how to stay safe, and what to wearFat Tire Biking: Why Minnesota is the birthplace of fat biking and where to rideWinter Camping: How to ease into it, essential gear, and why it’s worth trying at least once🧊 Key Takeaway Minnesota winter opens the door to unforgettable experiences.
 With the right information—and the right mindset—anyone can find a winter activity that fits their comfort level and sense of adventure. 👉 Start planning your next winter outing at Explore Minnesota or the Minnesota DNR, where you’ll find trip ideas, events, trail info, and beginner resources.
 If you enjoyed this episode, subscribe, share it with a friend, and join us next time as we continue exploring the people, places, and experiences that make Minnesota special.
 Credits: Producers: Randolph Briley & Cody Nelson Hosts: Sarah Strommen and Lauren Bennett McGinty Original Music by Andrew Haaheim and Alsever Lake

 56 min